jimratliff/yellow-sea-diamonds-zsh-theme/README.md

 - I’m not working with multiple machines/hosts
   - Therefore I don’t need to be told the name of the machine
-- I know what time it is and can’t think of any reason to have a date or time stamp on the prompt line (though apparently other people do have such needs).
+- I know what time it is and can’t think of any reason to have a date or time stamp on the prompt line (though apparently other people do have such needs)
-- I work on macOS 12.4 (Monterey) using iTerm and Oh My Zsh – (Although I use VS Code, too, I almost always use iTerm2 as the terminal app rather than VS Code’s integrated terminal.)
+- I work on macOS 12.4 (Monterey) using iTerm and Oh My Zsh
+  - (Although I use VS Code, too, I almost always use iTerm2 as the terminal app rather than VS Code’s integrated terminal)
   - This is the only environment on which Yellow Sea Diamonds has been tested
   - Will [my diamond emoji](https://unicode-table.com/en/1F536/) with color [“Yellow Sea](https://www.htmlcsscolor.com/hex/EB9E2B)” (“🔶”) render
-    correctly or with the the same color on other people’s systems?
+    correctly and with the the same color on other people’s systems?
       - I don’t know!

 This theme creates a two-line prompt structure (not including the leading blank